 - Visitor Visa (Family Sponsored Stream): Subclass 600

-- He or she is your spouse or de facto partner;
+- Your spouse or de facto partner;

-- He or she is your child or step-child;
+- Your dependent child or step-child;

 - Dependent child or step-child of your spouse or de facto partner; or